SSIEK-unimelb/comp30019-proj/README.md

 For cooperative evaluation, the players were tasked with completing the game, but we also requested specific, simpler tasks throughout, such as “Use the eye to check for enemies”, “Open the door”, “Move the barrels to get through” and more.
 Participants were allowed and encouraged to ask questions and narrate their gameplay, and interviewers took notes of any sections where they struggled or needed help.
 At the end of the playthrough, we asked some general questions before instructing the participants to also fill out the questionnaire on their own.

 For the questionnaire, we used a combination of closed and open ended questions to determine the participants' opinions.
-We used a Likert scale (strongly agree to strongly disagree) for closed ended questions (like “The environment was eerie”), and allowed paragraph responses for more open ended questions (“Did you ever feel unsure about how to approach a stealth situation?
+We used a Likert scale (strongly agree to strongly disagree) for closed ended statements (like “The environment was eerie”), and allowed paragraph responses for more open ended questions (“Did you ever feel unsure about how to approach a stealth situation?
 What could’ve helped this?”).
 [Questionnaire Link](https://forms.gle/B2PW19q3WQMtekPx6)

 **Feedback and Changes**